rnd-ash/Macchina-J2534/README.md

 1. Create the directory `C:\Program Files (x86)\macchina\passthru\`
 2. Give the created `passthru` directory write permissions for your user account
 3. From the repositories driver folder, run `build.bat`.
 This will compile and install the drive
-4. Depending on your hardware, either open `driver_m2.reg` or `driver_a0.reg`, and modify the COM-PORT attribute in the reg file to match that of your adapter as listed in device manager
+4. Open `WIN_DRIVER.reg` and modify the COM-PORT attributes in the reg file to match that of your adapter as listed in device manager
-5. Merge the `driver.reg` file with the Windows registry
+5. Merge the `WIN_DRIVER.reg` file with the Windows registry

 ### Installing the driver on Linux and OSX
 1. Create the directory `~/.passthru/`
 2. From the repositories driver folder, run `build.sh`
 3. In your `~/.passthru/` folder, you will find 2 JSON files.
-One for the M2 (`macchina_m2.json`) and one for the A0 (`macchina_a0.reg`).
+One for the M2 (`macchina_m2.json`) and one for the A0 (`macchina_a0.json`).
 Change the `COM-PORT` attribute in the JSON to match that of your TTY port your adapter uses.

 ### Installing the adapter firmware
 1. Install [FlexLED](https://github.com/FastLED/FastLED) and [esp32_can](https://github.com/collin80/esp32_can) libraries (instructions are on the repo links)